aaryan6774/ETL-PipeLine-DOAGuruInfoSystems/README.md

 3. Bronze-Silver-Gold Data Architecture	Save data in layers as it gets cleaned and transformed
 4. Quality checks	Validate raw data (duplicates, nulls, data types) before use
 5. Ready for analytics or ML	After cleaning, the final "Gold" data will be used by other teams (BI/ML)

+# taking messy raw data → validating it → cleaning it → storing it in layers (Bronze → Silver → Gold) → making it ready for analytics or ML.